arvindh-manian/quiver/README.md

 # Quiver

 A simple real-time streaming solution with a single ingestion server and multiple load-balanced edge servers.
 Built using Nginx, Docker, and Python.
 Deployed on GKE (currently offline because $72/month is a lot 😅).
 RTMP + HLS.
+Also Prometheus for observability.

 TODO:
 - Adaptive bitrate
+- Grafana integration
 - Caching layer